Revix-Systems/Revix-Systems/COMING-SOON.md

 Welcome to the **Revix Systems Roadmap**.

-This page provides an overview of the current development status of projects across the Revix ecosystem, what we're working on right now, and what we have planned for the future.
+This page provides an overview of the current development status across the Revix ecosystem, including what we're working on now, what’s coming next, and where we plan to take our projects in the future.

-> **Please note:** Development priorities may change based on community feedback, technical requirements, and our ongoing efforts to improve the Revix ecosystem.
+> **Please note:** Development priorities may change over time based on community feedback, technical requirements, and our ongoing efforts to improve the Revix ecosystem.

 ---